Peeragogy/Peeragogy.github.io/cofac.md

-Co-facilitation can be found in collaborations between two or more people who need each other to complete a task, for example, learn about a given subject, author a technical report, solve a problem, or conduct research Dee Fink writes that “in this process, there has to be some kind of change in the learner.
+Co-facilitation can be found in collaborations between two or more people who need each other to complete a task, for example, learn about a given subject, author a technical report, solve a problem, or conduct research.
+Dee Fink writes that “in this process, there has to be some kind of change in the learner.
 No change, no learning”
 <span>[</span>1<span>]</span>.
 Significant learning requires that there
 be some kind of lasting change that is important in terms of the